openforis/sepal_ui/CONTRIBUTE.rst

 In the project to adapt to :code:`JupyterLab` IntelSense, we decided to explicitly write the `return` statement for every function.

 As we are holding a single documentation page, we need to provide the users with version informations.
-When a new function or class is created please use the `Deprecated <https://pypi.org/project/Deprecated/>_`lib to specify that the feature is new in the documentation.
+When a new function or class is created please use the `Deprecated <https://pypi.org/project/Deprecated/>`__ lib to specify that the feature is new in the documentation.

 .. code-block:: python